 SCTE Cable-Tec Expo lifts the curtain for us all, so we can take a peek at what the internal velocity of change looks like.
-From keynotes, to a multitude of workshops on agile and fast development, testing, quality assurance, and the delivery of tools and devops, the industry is shortening the time it takes to put tools in the hands of operations.
+From keynotes to a multitude of workshops on agile and fast development, testing, quality assurance, and the delivery of tools and DevOps, the industry is shortening the time it takes to put tools in the hands of operations.
 This service velocity is what drives the engineering velocity.
 It is a competitive broadband world out there, and cable guys are certainly taking notice.

 Both inside the operator organization and outside, the entire vendor community is answering the call to arms: developing faster product delivery cycles.
 I’ve never seen this level of collaboration and openness.
 An example is CableLabs and Comcast, together with Intel, talking about publishable interfaces and the use of cable operator APIs to accelerate the support of consumer-owned and managed devices within a global network of developers.
 Collaboration between cable operators is what drives the development of new tools that will deliver fast and reliable API access using publishable APIs.

 So, what can we learn from each other — from independent software houses to operators’ internal development teams?
 We’ve learned that the industry would be better off if we collaborate.
-Technology standard is key, interop is a must, and quality assurance is the best practices of research and development to quality and configuration.
+Technology standard is key, interop is a must, and quality assurance is the best practice of research and development to quality and configuration.
 SCTE is doing a good job in bringing everyone in the broadband ecosystem together, to deep dive into the issues and share our best practices.

-Engineering wise, the industry is undergoing major change, and driving that change is the service demand in the multi-screen world we live in today.
+Engineering-wise, the industry is undergoing major change and driving that change is the service demand in the multi-screen world we live in today.